nswdpc/silverstripe-link/README.md

+# Note

+This is a fork of `gorriecoe/link`.
+Use at your own risk.

 # Silverstripe link

 Adds a Link Object that can be link to a URL, Email, Phone number, an internal Page or File.